-Using HUD’s “Section 18” program to fund home improvements and preserve public housing
+Unlocking new federal dollars to fund home improvements and preserve our public housing

-MPHA needs to maintain and update more than 700 family homes across the city.
-To preserve these homes, MPHA has decided to apply for HUD’s Section 18 program.
-The program will give MPHA more money to take care of public housing.
+MPHA needs to maintain and update its more than 700 family homes (single-family, duplex, and fourplex) across the city.
+To preserve these homes, MPHA has been approved for a HUD program known as Section 18.

 - You will not lose your housing benefits.

 - MPHA will still be your property manager.

 - The income-based rent calculation will remain at 30% of adjusted income, the same as now.